Muaaz-F/Prediction-of-Obesity-Risk/README.md

 ## Dataset

 The dataset used in this project contains anonymized features such as age, gender, height, weight, and lifestyle factors (e.g., diet, physical activity) of individuals.
-Additionally, it includes the target variable indicating the obesity level.
+Additionally, it includes the target variable indicating the multi obesity level.
+The dataset can be found here https://www.kaggle.com/competitions/playground-series-s4e2/data

-## Project Structure

 ## Overview: